QL sulfide

-QL sulfide (CV) is an isomer of the nerve agent VX.
+QL sulfide (CV), also known as EA-2276, is an isomer of the nerve agent VX.
 It is a sulfide of the chemical QL, or isopropyl aminoethylmethyl phosphonite.

 Synthesis

 QL sulfide is manufactured by reacting QL with sulfur.

 Uses in chemical warfare

 QL sulfide is an isomer of VX and readily converts to it.

 The toxicity of QL sulfide is unknown but the fact that it easily isomerizes into VX makes it particularly dangerous.

 It is the intermediate in the last step of VX production and binary VX deployment.